OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 We start with calculating the center of mass positions of the three body parts of the cart-pole system, and express the positions as functions of the state variables.
 We derive the center of mass positions because we can use them to define the potential and kinetic energies of the body parts which we will use to obtain the dynamical equations.
 The three body parts are: **the cart**, **the first pole**, **the second pole**.

 **Kinematics** The kinematics describe the static and moving structures of a system without the inertial and accelerating properties.
-For the double cart-pole we therefore desribe the center of mass positions and velocities.
+For the double cart-pole we therefore describe the center of mass positions and velocities.

 The position of the cart is easy: